01 of 05

 If the radiator doesn't heat up, it could indicate that the air valve is stuck shut, retaining cold air in the radiator and preventing steam from entering.
 Try to clean the valve with vinegar, or simply replace the valve.
 Also, check for a few other conditions:

 Continue to 5 of 5 below.

-- Radiator supply valve is shut.
-Make sure the supply valve is fully open (turned counterclockwise all the way).
+- Make sure the supply valve is fully open (turned counterclockwise all the way).

-- Thermostat in the room (as applicable) is set too low.
-Confirm that the thermostat is set above the room temperature.
+- Check to see if the thermostat in the room (as applicable) is set too low.
+Confirm that the thermostat is set above the current room temperature.

-- Radiator... is sloped too little.
+- Check to... see if the radiator is sloped too little.
 It should slope slightly toward the end of the radiator with the supply valve and pipe.
 Shim under the feet of the radiator as needed to achieve a proper pitch of 1 inch for every 10 feet toward the supply valve.

 05 of 05

 Air Valve Spitting or Leaking Water

 An air valve that's spitting or leaking water may be partially obstructed with mineral deposits or other debris.
 Try to clean the valve with vinegar.
 If that doesn't solve the problem, replace the valve.